 The cottage provides cosy, character accommodation, ideal for a family holiday or a romantic break for two, for those wishing to explore this peaceful and tranquil area.

 This attractive cottage, set mostly over the ground floor, offers a spacious first floor family room with a king-size double bed and a single day bed.

-There is a room featuring adult bunks and a family bathroom with a whirlpool bath, where you can enjoy a relaxing soak after a day exploring Shropshire.
+There is a room featuring twin beds and a family bathroom with a whirlpool bath, where you can enjoy a relaxing soak after a day exploring Shropshire.

 Prepare delicious family meals in the well-equipped kitchen and sit down to eat together around the dining area, in the sitting room.

 Retire in front of the woodburning stove, in the charming sitting room and unwind with a film or lose yourself in a good book.

 Outside is a pretty, lawned front garden with delightful views across the surrounding countryside to Stiperstones Hill.

 Both this space and the rear courtyard offer fantastic places to sit and soak up the summer sunshine after a day’s walking, mountain biking or exploring this beautiful part of Shropshire.

 From here, wonderful scenic walks lead you to the summit of the Stiperstones Hill, just one mile away, while excellent mountain bike trails stretch in all directions.

 The Stiperstones village pub and the local shop are an easy walk away, offering delicious food and a friendly welcome.